Top 11 Challenges in the Logistics Industry and How to Solve Them in 2026

 Two-way texting platforms also allow workers to report problems or updates immediately while giving managers quick polling tools to gather real insights from the field.

-9. Compliance Complexity
+9. Simplify Compliance Across Borders

 Shipping across borders means swimming through red tape.
 Customs forms, trade agreements, and country-specific paperwork create a maze that changes constantly and punishes mistakes severely.